janeduncan/GymWebApp/README.md

 - Classes could have a maximum capacity, and users can only be added while there is space remaining.
 - The gym could be able to give its members Premium or Standard membership.
 Standard members can only be signed up for classes during off-peak hours.

-### Shop Inventory

-Build an app which allows a shopkeeper to track their shop's inventory.
-This is not an app which the customer will see, it is an admin/management app for the shop workers.

-#### MVP

-* The inventory should track individual products, including a name, description, stock quantity, buying cost, and selling price.
-* The inventory should track manufacturers, including a name and any other appropriate details.
-* The shop can sell anything you like, but you should be able to create, edit and delete manufacturers and products separately.
-  * This might mean that it makes more sense for a car shop to track makes and models of cars.
-Or a bookstore might sell books by author, or by publisher, and not by manufacturer.
-You are free to name classes and tables as appropriate to your project.
-* Show an inventory page, listing all the details for all the products in stock in a single view.
-* As well as showing stock quantity as a number, the app should visually highlight "low stock" and "out of stock" items to the user.

-#### Inspired by

-eBay, Amazon (back end only), Magento

-#### Possible Extensions

-* Calculate the markup on items in the store, and display it in the inventory
-* Filter the inventory list by manufacturer.
-For example, provide an option to view all books in stock by a certain author.
-* Categorise your items.
-Books might be categorised by genre (crime, horror, romance...) and cars might be categorised by type (SUV, coupé, hatchback...).
-Provide an option to filter the inventory list by these categories.

-### Spending Tracker

-Build an app that allows a user to track their spending.

-#### MVP

-* The app should allow the user to create, edit and delete merchants, e.g. Tesco, Amazon, ScotRail
-* The app should allow the user to create, edit and delete tags for their spending, e.g. groceries, entertainment, transport
-* The user should be able to assign tags and merchants to a transaction, as well as an amount spent on each transaction.
-* The app should display all the transactions a user has made in a single view, with each transaction's amount, merchant and tag, and a total for all transactions.

-#### Inspired by:

-Monzo, MoneyDashboard, lots of mobile/online banking apps

-#### Possible Extensions

-* Transactions should have a timestamp, and the user should be able to view transactions sorted by the time they took place.
-* The user should be able to supply a budget, and the app should alert the user somehow when when they are nearing this budget or have gone over it.
-* The user should be able to filter their view of transactions, for example, to view all transactions in a given month, or view all spending on groceries.

 ## Submission